Sunday, 31 August 2025

 Dolphins are familiar animals.
 We see them at aquaria and boat trips to see them in the wild are relatively common.
 In recent decades, there has been a rise in 'swimming with dolphins' tourist experiences, which studies have shown to be good in the short term for humans, but less so in the long term for the dolphins.
 Either way, we know a fair amount about them, both culturally and scientifically and, depending on the part of the world you live in, there may be many different species that you can see.

 Some dolphin species, however, are less well-known than others.
-I've come some already, but perhaps the most obscure are the right whale dolphins.
+I've covered some already, but perhaps the most obscure are the right whale dolphins.

 Sunday, 17 August 2025